• start here

 Huts & camping

-There are 6 huts along the Overland Track; if you are following the classic 6-day itinerary, you should stay at 5 of these, skipping only the last or second-to-last hut.
+There are 6 huts along the Overland Track, and if you’re following the classic 6-day itinerary, you should stay at 5 huts total, skipping only the last or second-to-last hut.
 Huts very widely in size and design, but all offer similar ammenities, including:

 • Rainwater for drinking, cooking, and washing your dishes